 I started off slowly.
 There are always people who overdo it on their first time.
 But it's a matter of common sense.
 Once you get to know the track, the racing line, where to brake, and – as much as I love going fast – learn to keep a cool head, it's no more dangerous than driving in normal traffic.
 Like anywhere, there are rules of the road at the Nürburgring that everyone has to obey.
 It's the same in my projects: Fast results and fast processes are my goal, but not at the cost of safety and security.
 Ultimately, experience is what counts – both at work and on the racetrack.
 The more you have, the safer you are.

 Are there any other parallels between your pastime and your profession?

 My work brings me into contact with different people all the time.
 You need a well-oiled team if you want to see good results.
 The same goes for driving in convoy around the Nürburgring.
 A group of drivers will agree on who goes out front and the others keep behind.
 You have to be careful not to lose anyone, regardless of your position.
 It's important to stay alert and develop a feel for what’s going on around you.
 Just like in a good project – it's one thing to be fast and make technical improvements, but team spirit is also a key part of the equation.

 Doxis4 Intelligent Invoice Automation

 How to automate inbound invoice workflows, expedite invoice processing and save costs — with Doxis4 Intelligent Invoice Automation.Read now

 Looking ahead, what will play an important role in your projects?

-I have been in this role for ten years and still haven't stopped learning.
+I have been in this role for over ten years now and still haven't stopped learning.
 Every project comes with new experiences, and that's just how it should be.
 Not only does it help me to progress personally, but I can also give feedback to our product management team.
 After all, delivering perfect solutions is our shared goal.